springrain/zorm/README_en.md

 	//You need to manually start the transaction.
     //If the error returned by the anonymous function is not nil, the transaction will be rolled back.
-	//If the global DefaultTxOptions configuration does not meet the requirements, you can set the isolation level of the transaction before the zorm.Transaction transaction method, such as ctx, _ := dbDao.BindContextTxOptions(ctx, &sql.TxOptions(Isolation: sql.LevelDefault)), if txOptions is nil , Use the global DefaultTxOptions
+	//If the global DefaultTxOptions configuration does not meet the requirements, you can set the isolation level of the transaction before the zorm.Transaction transaction method, such as ctx, _ := dbDao.BindContextTxOptions(ctx, &sql.TxOptions{Isolation: sql.LevelDefault, ReadOnly: false}), if txOptions is nil , Use the global DefaultTxOptions
 	_, err := zorm.Transaction(ctx, func(ctx context.Context) (interface{}, error) {
 		//Create a demo object
 		demo := newDemoStruct()